CAP: Evaluation of Persuasive and Creative Image Generation

-\textbf{Low persuasion in images generated by T2I models.} As observed in Table~\ref{tab:creativity_alignment} , the persuasiveness (PA score) drops by 0.34 and 0.18 from $I_{real}$ to $I_{AR}$ for commercial and PSA advertisements, respectively, indicating a lack of persuasion in images generated by T2I models.
-Table~\ref{tab:creativity_alignment} also shows an increase of 0.06 and 0.18 in PA score from $I_{AR}$ to our proposed approach ($I_{LLM}$).
-Table~\ref{tab:com_persuasiveness} compares different images across each component of persuasiveness. $I_{LLM}$ generated by Auraflow-2 outperforms $I_{AR}$ also generated by Auraflow-2 in 6 out of 7 components in both Commercial and PSA advertisements.
+\textbf{Low persuasion in images generated by T2I models.} As observed in Table~\ref{tab:creativity_alignment}, the best $P_{comp+AIM}$ scores are always achieved using LLM expansion.
+Evaluation using QwenVL as the MLLM is slightly worse than InternVL.
+Among T2I methods, FLUX is worse than AuraFlow (top part of the table).
+Table~\ref{tab:com_persuasiveness} compares different images across each component of persuasiveness. $I_{LLM}$ (using LLAMA3) generated by Auraflow outperforms $I_{AR}$ also generated by Auraflow in 6 out of 7 components in both Commercial and PSA advertisements.
 This further highlights the effectiveness of our proposed approach in generating more persuasive images.